Koszul duality for operadic categories: Modular and odd modular operads

 We noticed in Example~\ref{Snad_se_ta_Achylovka_trochu_lepsi.} that the local terminal objects of $\ggGrc$ are the $n$-corollas $c(\sigma)^g$ with the vertex of genus $g$ and the local order given by a permutation~$\sigma \in \Sigma_n$.
 The chosen local terminal objects are the $n$-corollas $c_n^g:=c(\id_n)^g$, $n,g \in \bbN$.
-Therefore the set $\pi_0(\ggGrc)$ is indexed by pairs $(n;g)$ of natural numbers consisting of an `arity' $n$ and `genus'~$g$.
-The underlying collection of the endomorphism operad is thus a family
+Therefore the set $\pi_0(\ggGrc)$ is indexed by pairs $(n;g)$ of natural numbers consisting of an ``arity'' $n$ and a ``genus''~$g$, i.e.